Skip to main content

 “But how can we be sure she won’t snitch on us and her husband won’t listen?”
 Another concerned voice said.
 The silence after that was broken by the leader.

 “But…” Swadhin cleared his throat.
 Everyone looked up at him.
-He could not come up with something concrete but the idea bothered him.
+He could not come up with something concrete, but the idea bothered him.
 The Leader smiled.
 “It is your task to take her there.
 And let them know she was safe at our house.”
 Swadhin nodded obediently at his father.
 “Make preparations for your journey.”

 Kalyani had just finished laying down the achar in the courtyard where the sunlight would dry them.
 The achar was mouth-watering and forbidden.
 Kalyani held back a strong urge to taste what she had made.
-She looked around the empty courtyard and then at her fingertips oiled with the flavours of the spread.
+She looked around the empty courtyard and then at her fingertips, oiled with the flavours of the spread.
 Kalyani gulped.
 She now understood that isolation was needed to control human urges.
-Kalyani suddenly wondered what harm could a lick of an achar do.
+Kalyani suddenly wondered what harm a lick of achar does.
 How would it hurt her religion or her dead husband?
 She inhaled.
 Don’t become one of them, Kalyani.
 Resist.
 It was then that she realised she was not alone.
 Mohini walked out of her room almost at noon, yawning and stretching like she was sleep-deprived.
-She had a pair of anklets on her which made a tinkling sound.
+She had a pair of anklets on her, which made a tinkling sound.
 New Jewellery?
 Kalyani wondered what she was up to.
 Mohini eyed her and the empty courtyard.

 “It is okay to taste what you cooked didi.”
 She said, sitting down, and leaning on one of the pillars.
 “Nobody is looking.”
 She stopped at Kalyani’s glare.